jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 ## I got some cool results.

 As a baseline, I visualized an agent that follows a random-action policy in the MaxAtar environment.
-We can see that it usually gets 1 hit before missing:
+We can see that it gets around 1 hit before missing:

 ![Random agent playing Breakout](/assets/breakout_gifs/breakout_rand.gif)